 Have patience; wait for your data to drip through, and for the dust to settle.
 As mentioned above, there are long delays on a lot of the data Amazon provides.
 So wait and understand the bigger picture before flicking switches.

 10. Call the experts

 If you are struggling to grow your account, improve your reporting or increase the efficiency of your activity, bringing in external expertise can be a good idea.
 For many companies, AMS is a channel they haven’t explored before and using an agency can help save time and increase campaign efficiency.

-Utilizing Amazon Marketing Services is a valuable opportunity for many companies to reach new customers, increase visibility and drive sales.
-However, it can also be a minefield for those who haven’t used it before or haven’t set out a clear strategy, reporting structure or even prioritized products.
+Utilising Amazon Marketing Services is a valuable opportunity for many companies to reach new customers, increase visibility and drive sales.
+However, it can also be a minefield for those who haven’t used it before or haven’t set out a clear strategy, reporting structure or even prioritised products.
 Our tips above will help you to focus your strategy to get the best out of your advertising campaigns.